18F/pclob/pages/human-resources.md

 •	Ability to work with representatives of other federal agencies, industry representatives, advocacy groups, and other members of the public in a productive manner

 **Application Process**
-Please send a cover letter and resume to jobs@pclob.gov with “Attorney Advisor” in the “Subject” line.
+Please send a cover letter and resume to jobs@pclob.gov with “Human Resources Specialist” in the “Subject” line.